wmandai/workice-docs/docs/source/expenses.rst

 Adding/Editing Categories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Click on the **Settings** icon at the topbar of the expenses list page.
+Click on the **Gears** icon at the topbar of the expenses list page.
 A modal will popup with a list of all existing categories.
 Here you can add, edit and delete your expenses categories.

 How Taxes Work on Expenses
 """"""""""""""""""""""""""""""""